decorator-factory/typing-tips/docs/tips/typevar-typealias-newtype/index.md

 # Type variables vs type aliases vs `NewType`

-This piece very briefly covers the difference between:
+This article covers the difference between:

 - type aliases
 - type variables (`TypeVar`)
 - `NewType`

-They have similar names, so people new to type annotations often confuse them.
+They have similar names, but they are all quite different.

 ## Type aliases